-The Ohio Health Issues Poll (OHIP) is conducted every year to learn more about the health opinions, behaviors and status of Ohio adults.
+The Ohio Health Issues Poll is conducted every year to learn more about the health opinions, behaviors and status of Ohio adults.
 In 2018, OHIP asked Ohio adults several questions about their experience with retail clinics and telemedicine.

 RAND Corporation, a nonprofit research organization, defines retail clinics as “medical clinics located in pharmacies, grocery stores and ‘big box’ stores …(that) offer extended weekend and evening hours, walk-in availability and short wait times.”1

 About 2 in 10 Ohio adults (18%) reported that they had used a retail clinic in the past year.

 OHIP asked adults who had used a retail clinic, “In your most recent visit, what kind of services did you receive at this retail clinic?”
 About 4 in 10 adults said they had received illness care (40%).
 Another 4 in 10 had received vaccinations, including flu shots (37%).
 About 1 in 10 had received an annual checkup or sports physical (8%).

 OHIP also asked adults who had used a retail clinic to identify the main reason they had chosen to do so.
 Respondents could give any answer.
 About 2 in 10 of these adults (19%) gave an answer related to location.
 For example, the retail clinic was close to where they lived.
 Another 2 in 10 (17%) gave answers related to scheduling.
 For example, it was easier to go to a retail clinic because they did not need to make an appointment.

 Other adults who had used a retail clinic chose to do so because they couldn’t get an appointment with their regular doctor (9%), they felt it was more affordable (8%) or they found it more convenient (8%).

 Telemedicine is another newer development in health care.
 The American Telemedicine Association defines telemedicine as the “remote delivery of health care services and clinical information using telecommunications technology.”2